dbwest/myVagrantBox/README.md

 ## Current Status
 I've been working on a self contained Vagrant box for testing.
 Currently it loads, Appium, Jenkins, and rvm and some other things.
-It provisions from a base image and forwards the ports for Jenkins.

-## What's Next
+It provisions from a base image

-I still need to
+It is currently using bridged networking, and you will need to find the IP of the Vagrant box with `ifconfig`.

-- Find a way to have the box drive tests on simulators on the host machine.
-I'm going to see if the guest box can do this, even if the host box isn't the machine with Appium.
-I want the Vagrant box to have as much on it as I can put on it, and I want to see if it can be where Appium resides.
+This is a work in progress, and though it does some things (loads rvm, Appium, Jenkins, downloads the Android SDK, etc) there are things not ironed out.
+These include:

-- Modify the tests to use Appium remotely on the Vagrant box.
-I'll want to fork a test repo I've been working on, modify it to work with the new setup
+- The Jenkins plugins aren't automatically installing yet
-- Make jobs to kick off the tests.
+- I want to add to the PATH on the vagrant box.
+I haven't figured out how to do this.
+I'm limited to using `npm` and `apt-get` because they do this stuff as part of setup.

-- And maybe more!
-I'll find out...
+I have not tested it with Android (on the [Genymotion](genymotion.com) emulator.)
+I hope to do this soon.
+I think it should work with it.

 The prospect of doing this is very exciting to me.
 Setting all this up takes a lot of steps, so when done by hand, it may work on one machine and not on another.
 This should get closer to solving that.